Past approaches to plugin development

 form.xml

-) which in turn gets used by React, invoking modularized Perl code through ec-perl at runtime.The salient metadata required for all Procedures is declared in a file called project.xml, which gets further exploded and applied as an RDBMS bulk upload during the install process. -
+) which in turn gets used by React, invoking modularized Perl code through ec-perl at runtime.The salient metadata required for all Procedures is declared in a file called project.xml, which gets further exploded and applied as an RDBMS bulk upload during the installation process. -

 Same as above except that the runtime uses